smapsekar/cruxApp/README.md

 (List potential features or improvements planned for future iterations of the project.)
 I'm ready to assist with further refinements as you provide more specifics about the project's implementation and features.

+## Installation instruction

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm test`

+Comming soon

+### `npm run build`

+This buillds the app

+There is few other configuration you need to follow create a .env file in you project root folder and then

+CHROME_UX_REPORT_API_KEY="GOOGLE_API_KEY"

+port is optional

+PORT=3007

+Post that start your application

+#### Note:This was just a in compelte project not to be used in production